 The Benefits of Barre Workouts

 “There’s a big focus on strengthening the muscles through the chest and shoulders in barre practice, which in turn prevents us from slouching,” Willoughby says.
-After just a few sessions, you’ll feel yourself standing taller with a sense of elongation throughout your body.
+After just a few sessions, you may feel yourself standing taller with a sense of elongation throughout your body.

 Sure, this extra toning is a win for us in the peachy rear department, but Willoughby explains that there’s more to it than a tightened bum.
 “More importantly, working on your glutes helps to strengthen all the muscles that stabilize the pelvis.
 This helps to alleviate pressure on the back, hips, and knees,” she says.

 Because barre focuses heavily on balance and strength, your core is an integral part of the training.
 “As you use the abdominals to hold the body in a correct alignment, barre classes will give you a heavy core workout—perfect for keeping toned tummies in check,” says Willoughby.
-This can be especially helpful for postpartum mothers looking to bounce back.
+This might be especially helpful for postpartum mothers looking to bounce back.

-The combination of stretching and the focus on posture allows your flexibility to be pushed to the limit.
-This means fewer potential injuries and improved physical performance.
+The combination of stretching and the focus on posture should allow your flexibility to be pushed to the limit.
 By no means do you need to be the most graceful, swan-like prima ballerina at the barre (the movements are easy to adapt for all levels).
 Give yourself a few weeks and you might be surprised at how your flexibility increases.

-We all know that exercise, in general, helps to reduce stress, but whereas yoga quiets the mind and HIIT gets it all out, barre sits somewhere in between.
+We all know that exercise, in general, helps to reduce stress, but whereas yoga quiets the mind and HIIT gets it all out, barre likely sits somewhere in between.
 Barre is a mental challenge, as each movement requires a level of mindfulness to stay engaged.
 It’s almost like a form of meditation, as your brain remains intensely focused on each small movement.
-You’ll leave each class feeling lifted and calm.
+You may leave each class feeling lifted and calm.